NAIT encourages conversations about an unfortunately timely topic

 Talking about sexual violence is difficult.
 It’s a sensitive topic – not everyone knows what to say, do or how to act.

 NAIT is encouraging conversations and urging people to take a stand against sexual violence with the White Ribbon campaign, which challenges outdated concepts of masculinity and gender inequality.
 The campaign ends with the National Day of Remembrance and Action on Violence against Women on Dec.
 6.

-“This is an opportunity for members of the NAIT community to take a stand and demonstrate how they are going to end sexual violence,” says Tim Ira, the student programs coordinator who oversees sexual violence prevention education at the polytechnic.
+“This is an opportunity for members of the NAIT community to take a stand and demonstrate how they are going to end sexual violence,” says Tim Ira, diversity and inclusion coordinator at the polytechnic.